 If you are going to be out, then it is a good idea to keep them in the quietest area of the home.
-This may be the basement but if they aren’t comfortable down there, or you do not have one, bedrooms are a great choice.
-You can block the windows and they will have a safe place to hide; Under the bed.
+This may be the basement but if they aren’t comfortable down there or you do not have one, bedrooms are a great choice.
+You can block the windows and they will have a safe place to hide: Under the bed.
 If you will be home, make sure you are in the same room as them.
-If they start scattering, do not panic and simple allow them to run around.
+If they start scattering do not panic and simply allow them to run around.
 Do not try to pick them up or hold them still.
-Avoid windows as well.
+This can make them more nervous.

 Playing something soothing is a great way to distract and block some of the harsh bangs and booms that fireworks create.
-You can also use music that has bird sounds or running water to further distract your cat.
+You can use music that has bird sounds or running water to further distract your cat.
 Never play is super loud, just loud enough to offer a distraction.
-If you don’t want to leave music going, you can have your TV turned on, but again, do not blast it!
-Have your cat in the room with you and turn it up until their ears flicker or they start moving them around.
-Then keep it slightly lower than that.
-If you want to be slightly ironic, play “Fireworks” by Katy Perry, though with my experience, cats tend to not be a fan of her music.
+If you don’t want to leave music going, you can have your TV turned on.
+If you want to be slightly ironic, play “Fireworks” by Katy Perry, although with my experience, cats tend to not be a fan of her music.